CODE OF CONDUCT

 - Confirmation of the emergency may be requested from the individual’s agency/supervisor.

-This applies to two day certificate training only eg. Standard First Aid and CPR, Non-Violent Crisis Intervention (CPI) – please contact THTC for confirmation.
+This applies to the following two-day trainings only – Standard First Aid and CPR, Non-Violent Crisis Intervention (CPI), Understanding and Managing Aggressive Behaviour, Defusing Hostility – please contact THTC for confirmation.

-This does not apply to individuals who arrive late/or leave early for a full and/or half day workshop and are refused admittance by the presenter and/or do not receive a certificate of attendance.
+This does not apply to individuals who arrive late/or leave early or log on/log off for a full and/or half day workshop and are refused admittance by the presenter and/or do not receive a certificate of attendance.
 For full and/or half day workshops, the complete workshop must be re-taken.

 The Training Centre requires a minimum of seven (7) business days (not including weekends or statutory holidays or the day of the training/workshop) written cancellation (please email firstname.lastname@example.org) notice prior to the workshop date.

 Due to the increased number of registrations being cancelled shortly after registration requests are received by THTC.
-Cancelling classroom workshop and/or eLearning course registration in under seven (7) business days’ from the date of the date registered, will result in an administration charge of $40.
+Cancelling classroom, live and self-paced online course registration in under seven (7) business days’ from the date of the date registered, will result in an administration charge of $40.

 It is not the Toronto Hostels Training Centre’s common practice to waive charge back fees.